Educational Studies Department (EDS)

 Early Childhood Education Courses

-This course is the study of the development of children from birth through age three.
-Cognitive, social-emotional, physical and language development are emphasized.
-Factors that enhance or inhibit development (including diverse family structures, cultural variance, and linguistic diversity) are also studied.
-Systems of responsive care and education for infants and toddlers will be examined including Developmentally Appropriate Practice.
-Prerequisite: EDS 203; EDS 206 or concurrent enrollment; declared early childhood education major.
-Offered Fall, Spring.
+This course is a study of the development of children from birth through age eight (third grade).
+Cognitive, social-emotional, physical, and language development are emphasized.
+Diverse family structures, cultural variance, linguistic diversity and factors that enhance or inhibit development are also studied.
+ECE 216 is required for admission into the Early Childhood Education program.
+Prerequisite: EDS 203; EDS 206 or concurrent enrollment; declared ECE major or permission from department.
+Offered Fall.

 ECE 316 Cr.3